beehive-lab/TornadoVM/docs/source/installation.rst

 .. _installation_mali:

-Installattion for ARM Mali GPUs
+Installation for ARM Mali GPUs
 ====================================

 1. Installation
 ~~~~~~~~~~~~~~~~~

 The installation of TornadoVM to run on ARM Mali GPUs requires JDK21 with GraalVM.
-See the :ref:`installation_graalvm` for details about the installation.

 The OpenCL driver for Mali GPUs on Linux that has been tested is: